bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-amplitude.md

 [<a name="hewitt-music">X</a>] Hewitt, Michael.
 [Music Theory for Computer Musicians][hewitt-music].
 Boston, MA: Course Technology, CENGAGE Learning, 2008.
 Apr.
 2008.
 Web.
 12 Dec.
 2017.

 [<a name="hass-amplitude">X</a>] Hass, Jeffrey. ["Amplitude."][hass-amplitude] Introduction to Computer Music: Volume One.
 2013.
 Accessed 12 December 2017.

+[<a name="hass-sound">X</a>] Hass, Jeffrey. ["Chapter One: An Acoustics Primer 2.
+What is Sound?"][hass-sound] Introduction to Computer Music: Volume One.
+2013.
+Accessed 13 December 2017.

 [<a name="russell-slinky">X</a>] Russell, Daniel. [“Longitudinal Wave Propagation on a Slinky.”][russell-slinky] YouTube.
 29 September 2012.